Ranmal-Dewage/OAuth-2.0-with-Google/README.md

 6. Open another command prompt and go inside 'Client' folder.
 7. Run **'npm install'** command.
-8. After that run **'npm run dev'** command and go to the link displayed in the command prompt 9.Click the 'Google' button to initiate OAuth flow in the application.
+8. After that run **'npm run dev'** command and go to the link displayed in the command prompt
+9. Click the 'Google' button to initiate OAuth flow in the application.